trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary:

-The protagonist and his team keep preparing for his new role, basically they try to find an approach to order things, by their intrinsic properties, instead of playing number and word games with them.
-They are basically trying to understand what they are doing, from first principles for the first time and the protagonist basically has nailed it quite nicely, they need a scientific approach to handle the chaos and reveal its intrinsic order.
+The protagonist and his team keep preparing for his new role,  they try to find an approach to order things, by their intrinsic properties, instead of playing number and word games with them.
+They are  trying to understand what they are doing, from first principles for the first time and the protagonist  has nailed it quite nicely, they need a scientific approach to handle the chaos and reveal its intrinsic order.

 ## Chapter 36